 Once we have received your application along with the application fee of £500 (plus VAT) our membership manager will conduct a desktop audit to ascertain if the information provided in your application meets NASC criteria.
-Please note that failure to provide all items listed in Section 12 Checklist will cause a delay in the processing of your application.

 Once the application has passed the desktop audit stage you will be contacted to arrange a date for an onsite audit (subject to receipt of site audit fee of £500 plus VAT).
 The site audit is to be conducted at your company premises and will include the visit to a number of your sites.

 Once the auditing procedure has successfully been completed, your application for membership will be recommended for approval by NASC Council.

 Assuming the application form is completed in full and the applicant meets all criteria.
 The application process in total should not exceed 3 months, from date of application through to membership approval.

 If your application fails any part of the audit process your application will be returned to you for resubmission 12 months from notification of failure.

 The NASC operates a dedicated careers website to help would-be employees of all ages and backgrounds find positions in the scaffolding industry.